kubernetes/enhancements/keps/sig-scheduling/3370-native-podgroup-api/README.md

 Job to be either started altogether; otherwise, don’t start any of them.

 #### Story 2
-As a service workload user, I want to use PodGroup along with other scheduling directives to compose a customized scheduling requirement - like, I want a Deployment to run in the same topology (using PodAffinity) at the same time (using PodGroup); otherwise, don’t start any of them.
+As a service workload user, I want some related deployments to run in the same zone (with other scheduling directives like PodAffinity) at the same time (using PodGroup); otherwise, don’t start any of them.

 ### Notes/Constraints/Caveats (Optional)